RichardBacon/dev-news/README.md

 ### Logging in and out

-By default the user is logged out and can use the app in a limited, read-only manner.

-The dropdown menu in the header can be used to select a user to 'log in' as, actions performed in the app will then be attributed to that user.
+To 'log in' select a user from the dropdown menu in the header.

-To 'log out' the default option an be selected from the dropdown menu.
+To 'log out' select the default option from the dropdown menu.

 ### Viewing posts

-The default starting view for the app is a list of all posts.
-These can be sorted by date posted, number of comments, and number of likes, in descending or ascending order.
+The default view shows a list of all posts.
+To return to the default view at any time click 'Home' in the navigation.

+Posts can be sorted by date posted, number of comments, and number of likes, in descending or ascending order using the dropdown menus.
-The default view can be returned to at any time by clicking the Home link in the side navigation.

-By clicking on a particular topic from anywhere in the app the user will be taken to a view that lists posts just for that topic.

-The user is able to click a post title in the list to view an individual post and any additional comments for that post.
+To view a list of posts filtered by a particular topic click the name of a topic in the navigation or within a post.

+To view an individual post click on the title of the post in the list.

+### Adding posts

+To add a new post click the 'New Post' button in the header.
+Enter a title and body text for the post and select a topic from the dropdown menu before clicking 'Submit'.

 ### Adding comments and likes

-Each post has a form from which users can add comments to the post, and there is a button to 'like' a post.

-### Adding posts

-The user can add a post at any time by clicking the new post button in the header.

-A title and body text for the post can be entered, and a topic selected.
+To add a comment to a post enter the comment text and click 'Submit'.

+To like a post click the heart icon.

-### Deleting comments, likes and posts
+### Deleting comments and posts

-Users are able to delete their own posts and comments by using a delete button, and can 'unlike' a post by clicking the like button a second time.
+To delete a post or comment, view an individual post and click the 'Delete' button associated with the post or comment to be deleted.

 ### Viewing topics

-The side navigation contains a link that can be used to view a list of all topics and their descriptions.
-This also provides a way to view all posts in a topic by clicking on the topic title.
+To view a list of all topics click 'Topics' in the navigation.

+## Development

+### Technical Features

+- A frontend user interface built with Create React App.

+- Fetching, posting and patching data to an API using Axios.

+- Error handling.

+- Loading spinner.

+- Pagination.

+#### Dev Tools

+- Code formatting with Prettier.

+- Linting with ESLint and StyleLint.

+#### React

+- Use of functional components and React Hooks.

+- Use of React context to make user data available without having to pass it through the component tree as props.

+- Routing using React Router.

+#### Markup

+- Semantic HTML.

+- HTML Head meta data using React Helmet.

+#### Styling

+- CSS Modules.

+- CSS custom variables.

+- Responsive design using media queries.

+- Hover effects using media features.

 ## Getting Started